alanquillin/kegtron-gen1-api-proxy/deploy/README.md

 sudo apt install build-essential git vim
 ```

-### Poetry Installation
+### Install Poetry

 This project uses Poetry for dependency management.
-Install it using the official installer:
+[Install](https://python-poetry.org/docs/#installation) it using the official installer:

 ```bash
 # Install Poetry to /usr/local/bin (it adds the "/bin")